slm-bj/english-corner/food_discussion.md

 A: What do you prefer/like to eat/have for breakfast/at breakfast time?
 Do you like light meals or heavy meals at breakfast time?

 B: In my case, I like heavy meals at breakfast time.
 I eat a lot in breakfast.
-I could eat maybe one egg, a glass of milk, some cereal, sausage and noodles. that's why I am over weight.
-Heavy meal is when you eat a lot and light meal is when you eat a little simple.
+I could eat maybe an egg, a glass of milk, some cereal, sausage and noodles. that's why I am overweight.
+Heavy meal means you eat a lot and light meal means you eat a little simple.
 It's not good to have heavy meals because you gain weight.

 Phrasal verbs about food